People Tell The Time They Got Revenge By Following The Rules

 When I came back to work in the evening, my boss was waiting for me at the door.
 As expected, he had checked the entry/exit log as well as the material receipt history.
 He had noticed that I had accepted the stone dust and was chewing his anger, waiting for me to explain.

 He very casually asked me if I had rejected a truckload.

 I acted dumb and answered in affirmation.
 I told him that the very first truck, a 20mm was rejected.
 Now usually 20mm is never rejected, especially from this supplier, so he asked me what reason did I give while rejecting the truckload.
 I said flakiness index – a test we never do as a field test but is mandated by the client to be done once a quarter.

+He knew that I was playing him, but he couldn’t do anything.
 I had done exactly what he had asked me to do, reject “a truckload.”
 I had covered my bases with the security log as well as the material receipt, so he just muttered something under his breath and never mentioned this to me again or asked me to do anything similar.
 2 months later, he was transferred to a different site and I became the overall in charge – the same designation and pay, just more responsibilities.”

-11. Sit On My Hands to Stop Fidgeting?
+11. Sit On My Hands To Stop Fidgeting?
 Okay, But I Won't Be Able To Work

 “So I’ve recently been going through the process of getting an ADHD diagnosis, and part of this requires me to look through old school reports to see if there were patterns present during childhood.